 Keep in mind that what’s included in your CSA box will vary each week.
-The amount of produce you receive may also vary depending how abundant the farmer’s harvest was that week, or if any unforeseen growing issues were encountered.
+The amount of produce you receive may also vary depending on how abundant the farmer’s harvest was that week, or if any unforeseen growing issues were encountered.
 There are no guarantees with CSAs, so be aware of that when making the commitment.

-How do you choose a CSA?
+How Do You Choose a CSA?